The Blog Social

 • Create pins for your affiliate content automatically

-• Let the AI optimize titles for affiliate keywords
+• Let the AI optimise titles for affiliate keywords

 • Scale your affiliate pin creation without manual work